Badajoz: Founding to Middle Ages

 Badajoz was captured by Alfonso IX of León on 19 March 1230.
 Shortly after its conquest, in the time of Alfonso X the Wise of Castile, a bishopric see was established and work was initiated on the Cathedral of San Juan Bautista.
 In 1336, during the reign of Alfonso XI of Castile, the troops of King Afonso IV of Portugal besieged the city.
 However, soon afterwards, the Castilian-Leonese troops, which included Pedro Ponce de León the Elder and Juan Alonso Pérez de Guzmán y Coronel, second lord of Sanlúcar de Barrameda and son of Alonso Pérez de Guzmán, defeated the troops of Afonso IV in the Battle of Villanueva de Barcarrota.
 Their victory forced the king of Portugal to desert the city and it fell into neglect.

 In medieval times, the Sánchez de Badajoz family dominated the area as the lords of Barcarrota, near Badajoz, acquiring the property in 1369 when it was granted to Fernán Sánchez de Badajoz by Enrique II.
 They temporarily lost Barcarrota to the Portuguese but soon regained control.
 Fernán Sánchez's grandson of the same name, son of Garci Sánchez de Badajoz, was both lord of Barcarrota and Mayor of Badajoz in 1434.
 Garci Sánchez de Badajoz, probably his son, was a notable writer, and one of his descendants, Diego Sánchez de Badajoz, was also a notable playwright; his Recopilación en metro was published posthumously in 1554.

+From the 11th century-1492, a Jewish community existed in Badajoz.
+During the 1492 expulsion from Spain, the city served as a transit point of Jewish refugees to Portugal and later developed into a smuggling center.